 There's also a rumour regarding some new fitness tracking features.
 A report by Digitimes claims that future AirPods will use ambient light sensors to take biometric measurements, potentially for monitoring blood oxygen levels as seen in the newly-released Apple Watch Series 6.

 As suggested by MacRumors, this may well work in a similar way to the clip-on pulse oximeters used in hospitals, which shine a light through the earlobe to deduce the amount of oxygen in a patient's bloodstream.
 Involving stuff, and considering we found the AirPods Pro a great workout companion, such a feature might make them one of the best headphones for running.

 We would also expect another step up in terms of sound quality.
-The AirPods Pro, while still a cut above your average in-ear, is bettered for sound by the Sony WF-1000XM3, which are a little more dynamic and attacking overall.
+The AirPods Pro, while still a cut above your average in-ear headphones, are bettered for sound by the Sony WF-1000XM3 and Sony WF-1000XM4, both of which are a little more dynamic and attacking overall.

 If Apple can marry a premium sound quality with its usual winning ease of use, it could well have a hit on its hands (and more importantly, in our ears).